mdn/content/files/en-us/learn/forms/other_form_controls/index.md

 And browsers that support {{htmlelement('datalist')}}s and [`<input type="color">`](/en-US/docs/Web/HTML/Element/input/color) should display a customized palette of colors as the default, while still making the full color palette available.

-In this case, different browsers behave differently from case to case, so consider such uses as progressive enhancement, and ensure they degrade gracefully.
+In this case, different browsers behave differently from case to case, so consider such uses as progressive enhancement, and ensure they fallback gracefully.

 ## Other form features